Freescale/gstreamer-imx/README.md

 gstreamer-imx uses [meson](https://mesonbuild.com) as its build system.
 Amongst other reasons, this makes integration with existing GStreamer build setups easier, such as [Cerbero](https://gitlab.freedesktop.org/gstreamer/cerbero).

-At least version 0.54.0 is required.
+At least version 0.53.2 is required.
 (Older versions can (partially) work, but build scripts may require changes/workarounds.)
+Versions prior to 0.54.0 require passing the `-Dsysroot` option; with Meson 0.54.0 and above, using `-Dsysroot` is optional.
+It allows for explicitly specifying the sysroot path.

 First, set up [the necessary cross compilation configuration for meson](https://mesonbuild.com/Cross-compilation.html).